 The theater for the sing-along shares a home with the classic Impressions de France film, which is still available for viewing in the Pavilion in the evenings.

-A Mary Poppins-inspired attraction has been announced for one of France’s neighboring pavilions, the United Kingdom!
+A Mary Poppins-inspired attraction was also announced for one of France’s neighboring pavilions, the United Kingdom.

-This attraction will allow guests to “step in time down Cherry Tree Lane past Admiral Boom’s house, then enter Number 17, home of the Banks family.”
+It was revealed that this attraction will allow guests to “step in time down Cherry Tree Lane past Admiral Boom’s house, then enter Number 17, home of the Banks family.”
 This is where the magical journey will begin.
+However, please note that since the original announcement, Disney has released a statement that the development for the Mary Poppins-themed attraction has been postponed, and we will update this page with any further information as it becomes available.

 The China pavilion will soon feature a new Circle-Vision 360° film, Wondrous China.
 It will join Canada Far and Wide — a new film already playing for guests visiting the Canada pavilion.